-Installing a CPU Heatsink
+Installing and Removing a Passive CPU Heatsink

-1. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the retention mechanism.
-2. Screw in two diagonal screws (i.e. the #1 and the #2 screws) until just snug (do not over-tighten the screws, which may damage the CPU.)
-3. Finish the installation by fully tightening all four screws.
+- Do not apply any thermal grease to the heatsink or the CPU die; the required amount has already been applied. - Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the serverboard and the heatsink bracket underneath. - Screw in two diagonal screws (i.e., the #1 and the #2 screws) until just snug (to avoid possible damage to the CPU, do not over-tighten the screws.) - Add the two remaining screws then fully tighten all four screws.